Is weight training really the best method for women who want to lose weight?

 Why Are Women Getting Hooked on Lifting?

-The recent up-trend is likely due to the fact that women are now realizing that resistance training can provide so many benefits, especially to those who want to shed belly fat and tone up.
+The recent up-trend is likely due to the fact that women are now realizing that resistance training can provide so many benefits, especially to those who want to shed belly fat fast and tone up.

 While it is true that men and women do not have the same body composition, people now recognize that it doesn’t mean that women are not capable of a weight training program.